ethanwhall389/battleship/README.md

 Nice-to-have implemenations:

---computer attacks suquentially when it gets a hit.
+--computer attacks sequentially when it gets a hit.

 --Button to start over on placing ships screen